 Over the 26 years he spent in prison, he’d never stop educating himself and he’d never stop challenging authority.

 Initially, he was allowed just one visitor and one letter every six months, but Nelson held on to his beliefs.
 For example, when all prisoners were given shorts to wear, Mandela spoke to the warden in protest, as he thought shorts were indecent clothing for African men.
 After two weeks of heavy protesting, the guards gave in.

 Over time, the prisoners managed to get their hands on books and magazines too, eventually even getting the guards on their side in protests about the horrible conditions in the prison, which lead to improvements for everyone.

 Biographies can be hard to learn from, because it’s very easy to get sucked into the personal story, but difficult to zoom out and see the high-level lessons from a person’s life, as they’re usually not spelled out plainly in the book.
-However, I’m still happy how this one came out, and I hope it’ll make you want to learn more about Nelson Mandela too.
+However, I’m still happy how this one came out, and I hope Long Walk To Freedom will make you want to learn more about Nelson Mandela too.
 There’s even a movie, which looks interesting.